nazeemkhan77/azure-devops-codepipeline-integration/README.md

 1. Log into the AWS Account and select the Region where the AWS CodePipeline project will be created.
 2. Goto AWS Marketplace and click Discover products
-3. Search for 'JFrog Open Source' and select it from the list
+3. Search for 'JFrog Open Source' and select the one from the publisher `Miri Infotech` from the list
 4. Click `continue to subscribe` button
 5. Click `continue to configuration` button
 6. Leave the default selection under `Delivery Method` and `Software Version`